RelevanceAI/RelevanceAI-readme-docs/docs/GENERAL_FEATURES/how-to-vectorise/how-to-vectorize-text-using-vectorhub-transformers.md

 ---
-title: "How to vectorize text using VectorHub-Transformers"
+title: "How to vectorize text using VectorHub - Transformers"
 slug: "how-to-vectorize-text-using-vectorhub-transformers"
 excerpt: "A guide on vectorizing text using Vectorhub"
 hidden: false